Last Updated on

 What is it Like to Work With a Wellness Coach?

 A wellness coach will normally start with an overall assessment.
 An assessment will consist of your overall health and wellness, diet, and lifestyle.

 Your wellness coach will work with you to develop goals and a timeframe of steps in order to reach your goals.
 Most clients work with their coaches over a timeframe of 3-6 months.

 This is usually a realistic amount of time to be able to benefit from services and maintain consistency in your routine.
-You may even find it helpful to follow up with your wellness coach a couple times of year.
+You may even find it helpful to follow up with your wellness coach several times per year.

 “The concept of total wellness recognizes that our every thought, word, and behavior affects our greater health and well-being.
 And we, in turn, are affected not only emotionally but also physically and spiritually.”